Portobello, Edinburgh: 20th century

 Portobello Baths were constructed in 1898 and completed in 1901 on The Promenade overlooking the beach.
-These, now known as Portobello Swim Centre, include one of only three remaining public Turkish baths in Scotland.
+These, now known as Portobello Swim Centre, include one of only three remaining Victorian Turkish baths in Scotland.
+(Note: The other two are only open to the members and guests of two baths clubs, the Arlington and the Western.)

 Portobello Pier was a pleasure pier near the end of Bath Street, open from 23 May 1871 until the start of the First World War.
 At 1,250 feet (381 m) long with a restaurant and observatory at the end, it cost £7,000 to build to a design by Sir Thomas Bouch, who was infamously linked to the Tay Bridge disaster.
 The iron supports rusted away and the pier was demolished as uneconomic to repair in 1917.

 The Edinburgh Marine Gardens laid out north of Kings Road in 1908–1909 included an open-air theatre, an industrial hall, a ballroom (later a skating rink), a scenic railway, a "rustic mill and water-wheel" and a speedway track.
 It fell out of use in the First World War and never recovered, although the speedway/motor cycle track remained in use until the outbreak of the Second World War in 1939.
 The site was cleared in 1966 for the Lothian Buses Marine bus depot.

 In 1983 Portobello was at the centre of police and media attention with the abduction of five-year-old Caroline Hogg from the Promenade area and her murder by Robert Black.

 Portobello's peak as a resort in the late 19th century gave way to slow decline through the 20th century.
 Whilst visitors were mainly from Edinburgh, it was also once popular with Glaswegians, particularly as the Glasgow Fair "trade holiday" signalled the start of a two-week holiday for the west of Scotland.
 By the 1960s, it had become an area of amusement arcades and permanent funfair attractions.
 From the 1980s these gradually disappeared, and by the end of the 20th century the Promenade had hardly any attractions specific to a seaside location, although the Tower Amusements arcade remains in business.